kryali/classwhole/README.md

 #### Scraping RateMyProfessor
 We use [Nokogiri](http://nokogiri.org/) to scrape professor data fom RateMyProfessor as a rake task.
 This code is pretty easy to pull out if you'd like to use it in your own project.

+NOTE: one caveat is that the school doesn't provide us with the complete first name for Professors.
+We've had this request on the books for nearly two years and is unlikely to get fixed.

 * [lib/tasks/prof_rate.rake](https://github.com/kryali/classwhole/blob/master/lib/tasks/prof_rake.rb)

 #### Interaction (The Magic)